rovner/screenshot-assert/README.md

 ### Types of screenshots

-- Of viewport (part of the page visible in window)
+- Of viewport (part of the document visible in window).

 ```java
 screenshotAssert.assertThat(Screenshots.screenshotOfViewport())